chrisr1386/cassy/README.markdown

 # About this fork

-This fork is simply to update cassy to Rails 3.1 until the main for does so.
+This fork is simply to update cassy to Rails 3.1 until the main fork does so.

 I have also created a 'stable' branch which is currently set to the last commit that work for me.
 The following commit causes an error on login, which I have reported.